ahmadhamzh/reading-notes/Markingdown.md

 # Githup Pages

-  #### the GitHub pages is the way for the programmers and the companes to share their work that they done with other people by tuning it to webages.
+  ### *the GitHub pages is the way for the programmers and the companes to share their work that they done with other people by tuning it to webages*.
   * you can know more about that from this [video](https://www.youtube.com/watch?v=2MsN8gpT6jY).

 # Markdown

-  ### is a way to style text on the web , where you can make the words bold or italic,
+  ### *is a way to style text on the web , where you can make the words bold or italic,*
-  ### and you can add images or creating lists and a lots of  other thing in an easy way.
+  ### *and you can add images or creating lists and a lots of  other thing in an easy way.*

   > Create sophisticated formatting for your prose and code on GitHub with simple syntax.

   ### some codes examples :
    - **HEADINGS:**